kris0108/MoviesApp/README.md

 Project overview:
-This application developed based on https://developers.themoviedb.org API.
+This application has been developed based on https://developers.themoviedb.org API.
 Application consists of home page with list of popular movies and movie details page.

 Next Steps: